jennalaitinen/information_security/h3assignment.md

 one is listening.
 Listening in this context means that your computer is waiting for connections.
     - Network distance: 0 hops.
 0 Hops means that the nmap reported that no packets left my computer (since I was not connected to the internet).
     - Nmap done: 1 IP address (1 host up) scanned in 8.22 seconds
+    - Scanning the ports means it checks which ports appear to be open.
     - Overall the experiment went well and I faced little trouble.
 I figured every problem by simply googling it or checking out course material for advice or commands.

   # c) Daemon scan